Aviation Summer Intern Wanted

 Hanscom Field.
 In 2001, I retired from a 23-year career as a software

 engineer and began flight training.
-Seven years later, I have
+As of 2010, I have approximately

-approximately 3000 hours of total time.
-Currently, I hold an Airline
+3500 hours of total time.
+Currently, I hold an Airline Transport

-Transport Pilot certificate with single-engine land and multi-engine
+Pilot certificate with single-engine land, multi-engine land, and

-land ratings.
-I have single-engine sea and rotorcraft-helicopter
+rotorcraft-helicopter ratings.
+I have a single-engine sea rating at

-ratings at the Commercial level.
-I hold a Flight Instructor
+the Commercial level.
+I hold a Flight Instructor certificate with

-instrument airplane, and rotorcraft-helicopter ratings.
+instrument helicopter, and rotorcraft-helicopter ratings.
 I have more

 light aircraft cross-country experience than most people at my level,